fishaudio/fish-diffusion/README.en.md

 ```

 ## Baseline training
+> The project is under active development, please backup your config file
+> The project is under active development, please backup your config file
-> The project is still under active development, please remember to back up your config file
+> The project is under active development, please backup your config file

 ```bash
 # Single machine single card / multi-card training